inmatura/aws.inmatura.com/docs/models/efficientnet-b3/base-endpoint.md

 1. Once you are subscribed click `Continue to Configuration`
 1. On the `Configure and launch` page
-    1. Select `SageMaker console` as the Launch Method (you can also use the CLI if you preffer)
+    1. Select `SageMaker console` as the Launch Method (you can also use the AWS CLI)
-    1. Select the version and region where you want to launch the model
+    1. Select the version and region where you want to launch the model endpoint
     1. On `Amazon SageMaker options` select `Create a real-time inference endpoint`
 1. Click on `View in Amazon SageMaker`

+## 2. Create the endpoint

-1. You will be sent to the `Create endpoint` wizard on the Amazon SageMaker console
+In the `Create endpoint` page:

-    1. Name the model, e.g. `efficientnet-b3`
+1. Select a `Model name` e.g. `efficientnet-b3`
 1. Select or create a new IAM role for executing the model
-    1. Under `Container definition` be sure `Use a model package subscription from AWS Marketplace` is selected
+1. Under `Container definition`
+    1. Verify `Use a model package subscription from AWS Marketplace` is selected
 1. Click on `Next`
-    1. Name the endpoint, e.g. `efficientnet-b3`
+1. Select an `Endpoint name` e.g. `efficientnet-b3`
 1. Under `Attach endpoint configuration` select `Create a new endpoint configuration`
+1. Under `New endpoint configuration`
-    1. Be sure the named model (e.g. `efficientnet-b3`) is listed under `Production variants`
+    1. Verify the new model (e.g. `efficientnet-b3`) is listed under `Production variants`

-        Here you can select the instance types you want for the endpoint.
-The minimun required is `ml.m5.4xlarge`
+    1. Click on `Edit` in the `Actions` column and select the instance types you want for the endpoint.
+The minimun recommended is `ml.c5.xlarge`
     1. Click on `Create endpoint configuration`
 1. Finally click on `Submit`

 A new endpoint will be created (this can take a couple of minutes).

 ![SageMaker efficientnet-b3 endpoint](/assets/img/models/efficientnet-b3/sagemaker-endpoint.png)

-## Making a query
+## 3. Making a query

 With the endpoint ready you will have an URL to make predictions, for example:
 ```